bolaware/Walk-Through-Onboarder/README.md

 	}

 ### Initiate
-You can checkout the sample app in the project, initiating Momentz is as simple as this:
+You can checkout the sample app in the project, initiating Onboarder is as simple as this:

     WalkThroughDialog(
             this@MainActivity,